 All public ways within the plat, whether existing at the time of platting or being dedicated by the plat shall be depicted on the plat together with the name and sufficient mathematical data to locate the position and width of the public way.
 The location of all existing public ways adjacent to the plat boundary shall be depicted on the plat as dashed lines.
 The name and width of the adjacent public ways shall be shown, if known.

 All easements to be dedicated on the plat shall be depicted on the plat with purpose, identification, and sufficient mathematical data to locate the boundaries of the easements.
-Easements created on the plat shall be limited to public utility and/or drainage easements as defined in section 505.01, subdivision 3, paragraphs (b), (h), and (j).
-Easement boundaries shall be shown as dashed lines.
+Easements created on the plat shall be limited to drainage easements, public ways, and utility easements as defined in section 505.01, subdivision 3, paragraphs (b), (h), and (j).
+Drainage and utility easement boundaries shall be shown as dashed lines.
 Temporary easements, building setback information, and building floor elevations shall not be shown on a plat.

 Any water boundary abutting or lying within the plat boundaries shall be shown and identified on the plat as a solid line delineating the then existing shore line.
 When any parcel depicted on the plat includes water as a boundary, a dashed survey line shall be shown and labeled with sufficient mathematical data to compute a closure of said parcel.
 Distances shall be shown between the survey line and the water boundary at all angle points, lot and boundary lines.
 Plat monuments shall be set at all locations where the survey line intersects a plat boundary line or block, lot or outlot line.
 The water elevation of any lake, stream, or river depicted on the plat shall be shown to the tenth of a foot along with the date the elevation was measured.
 All elevations shall be referenced to a durable benchmark described on the plat together with its general location shown and benchmark elevation to the hundredth of a foot.
 If a mean sea level adjusted datum benchmark is available within two miles of the land being platted, all elevations shall be referenced to the datum.
 The highest known water elevation shall be indicated on the plat if the data is available from the Department of Natural Resources, the United States Army Corps of Engineers, or another appropriate governmental unit.
 All wet lands as defined in section 505.01, subdivision 3, paragraph (l), shall be shown on the plat.
 The shore or margin of wet lands which do not form a boundary of or within the plat shall be shown as a dashed line.